Talend Create Table

-Talend tCreateTable component is useful to create a table in a database.
-We can use this Talend tCreateTable to create a table before loading the output into the database.
+Talend tCreateTable component is useful for creating a table in a database.
+We can use this tCreateTable to create a table before loading the output into the database.

 In this Talend example, we create a job that loads data into this newly created SQL Server table.